Chicago Weather: Severe storms cause damage, power outages, flash flooding across Illinois

 RELATED: Get the latest AccuWeather reports from ABC 7 Chicago

-Thunderstorms with very large hail and severe wind will affect parts of the northern and southern Great Plains.

-Saturday's projected severe weather comes after much of the area saw significant flooding last weekend.
+Saturday's severe weather comes after much of the area saw significant flooding last weekend.

 RELATED: Chicago Weather: High water levels continue to plague Willis Tower; close roads in city, suburbs